rdf-elixir/sparql_client/README.md

 ## Features

-- Executes all forms of SPARQL queries against any SPARQL 1.0/1.1-compatible endpoint over HTTP.
+- executes all forms of SPARQL queries against any SPARQL 1.0/1.1-compatible endpoint over HTTP
-- Supports result sets in both XML, JSON, CSV and TSV formats, with JSON being the preferred default for content-negotiation purposes.
+- supports result sets in both XML, JSON, CSV and TSV formats, with JSON being the preferred default for content-negotiation purposes
-- Supports graph results in any RDF serialization format understood by [RDF.ex].
+- supports graph results in any RDF serialization format understood by [RDF.ex]
-- Works with multiple HTTP client libraries.
+- works with multiple HTTP client libraries

 ## Installation